 Eric Chiu is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
 Prior to joining Munger Tolles, Mr. Chiu was a litigation associate at a national law firm, where he specialized in intellectual property.

-Represented cardiac and vascular care company in defending vessel closure device against allegations of patent infringement.
+- A cardiac and vascular care company in defending vessel closure device against allegations of patent infringement.

-Represented semiconductor device company in California state court, securing summary judgment in trade secret case.
+- A semiconductor device company in California state court, securing summary judgment in trade secret case.

 Mr. Chiu served as a law clerk to the Honorable William Bryson on the U.S. Court of Appeals for the Federal Circuit.
-He received his J.D. cum laude from Duke University School of Law in 2005.
+He received his J.D. cum laude from Duke Law School in 2005.
 While at Duke, he served as managing editor of Law & Contemporary Problems.
 Prior to his legal career, Mr. Chiu received his M.D. from the University of Arizona, and his B.S. in biomedical engineering from Duke University.